Savannah is both a historic and charming city, filled to the brim with history, hearty food, and entertaining bars.

-It’s fitting that a city that allows open containers of alcohol also hosts the only prohibition museum in the US.
+It’s fitting that a city that allows open containers of alcohol also hosts the American Prohibition Museum, the only prohibition museum in the US.

 As I’m sure you’ve guessed, the museum does have a speakeasy, so make sure to bring your highest spirit, and toast to the ratification of the 21st Amendment.